hawtio/hawtio/FAQ.md

 ## Developer Questions

-Questions on writing or using the available plugins
+Questions on writing new plugins or hacking on existing ones:

 ### What can my new plugin do?